the-benchmarker/web-frameworks/README.md

 ```

 ## Regulation and Rule
-I want to know a response time, not a usability.
+I want to know the response time, not a usability.
 So full-stack framework is at a disadvantage.
  - Each server has no logics
  - Each server executable is `server_[Lauguage]_[Framework]`
  - There are only 3 routes